Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 Hip dysplasia is an orthopedic developmental disorder of dogs affecting the joints of the hips.
-The joints in a dog's hips are normally conformed in a ''ball and socket'' fashion, where the two parts fit snugly and well into each other.
-Basically, in a dog affected by hip dysplasia, because of structural defects, the head of the femur does not fit properly in the socket, giving the rise to looseness in the joint, and overtime, cartilage damage.
-Affected dogs will therefore develop crippling arthritis which tends to be progressive.
+The joints in a dog's hips are normally conformed in a ''ball and socket'' fashion where the two parts fit snugly and well into each other.
+Basically, in a dog affected by hip dysplasia, the head of the femur does not fit properly in the socket because of structural defects.
+This gives rise to looseness in the joint and, over time, cartilage damage.
+Affected dogs will develop crippling arthritis which tends to be progressive.

 Large breed dogs are particularly prone to hip dysplasia.
 You see it quite often in German shepherds, rottweilers, labrador retreivers, golden retrievers, and mastiffs.
-Generally, dogs severely affected by the disease will show symptoms of this orthopedic disorders in their first year of life, while mild cases exhibit symptoms later, around 6 to 9 years of age.
+Generally, dogs severely affected by the disease will show symptoms of this orthopedic disorders in their first year of life, while mild cases exhibit symptoms later at around six to nine years of age.

-Often dog owners are shocked to learn their dog has developed hip dysplasia.
-Many even never heard about this disorder before.
-This orthopedic condition is genetic, meaning it can be passed down from a generation of dogs to another.
-A good way to up the likeliness of purchasing a puppy not affected by this disorder is to rely on a reputable breeder which OFA tests the parents of the puppy and has done so for generations.
-Good breeders generally test the hips back to 4 to 5 generations or more.
+Often, dog owners are shocked to learn their dog has developed hip dysplasia.
+Many never even heard about this disorder before.
+This orthopedic condition is genetic, meaning it can be passed down from one generation of dogs to another.
+A good way to increase the likeliness of purchasing a puppy unaffected by this disorder is to rely on a reputable breeder.
+The Orthopedic Foundation for Animals (OFA) has tested the parents of puppies for generations.
+Good breeders generally test the condition of a dog's hips back four to five generations or more.

-OFA stands for the ''Ortopedic Foundation for Animals'' and screens x-rays of dog hips giving them a score.
-Reputable breeders will provide health certificates with proof demonstrating both sire and dam are clear from hip dysplasia and have received at least a passing score of ''Excellent, Good or Fair''.
 PennHIP is another organization that checks hips and provides scores.
 Dogs with Borderline, Mild, Moderate, and Severe scores should not be bred.
-Unfortunately, back yard breeders typically do not health test their breeding pool for hip dysplasia yielding a high range of dogs with orthopedic problems.
+Unfortunately, backyard breeders typically do not health test their breeding pool for hip dysplasia, yielding a high range of dogs with orthopedic problems.

 However, it is important to consider that at times, even the best litters may yield puppies with hip dysplasia.
 There are cases where generations of breeding have yielded puppies free of hip dysplasia and then one day, out of the blue, an unfortunate owner gets the one with this orthopedic disease.